 4 million children in the U.S. don't have arts education.Want to help change this?
 Together, we can close the Arts Education Gap via a National Service Arts Corps!

-ArtistYear, enabling artists to dedicate a year of service to our country
+ArtistYear is the first National AmeriCorps program for artists to dedicate a year of service to our nation.

 “Every day we witness the power of the arts to transform children’s lives and are proud to partner with ArtistYear in extending that experience to more who cannot easily access this experience.
-The five ArtistYear AmeriCorps members joining us here this fall will bring to this community both the talent and the intention to make children’s lives better through art.
-We support this for our local families and also for all the communities to come who will benefit as this essential program grows nationally. ”
+The ArtistYear AmeriCorps Fellows joining us here bring to this community both the talent and the intention to make children’s lives better through art. ”